 The downside is you can’t really do this yourself, you have to call a contractor in, but it’s a good and easy material and should last a long time.

 Choose your contractor VERY carefully though as there a massive amount of cowboy companies who do a poor job, like the photo below, so be warned and choose wisely, and don’t choose the cheapest tarmac estimate either.

 Concrete has been used for centuries for paths and for roadways and its hard wearing and water resistant, plus with a bit of knowledge and a cement mixer (which can be hired), you could lay a path yourself using this method, but it does expand and contract so make sure you add expansion joints every so often in your design.

-Concrete can also pick up dirt and moss, especially in shaded areas, but a light clean each year with a powerwasher is generally all you need, and this is what’s about to happen to the driveway below!
+Concrete can also pick up dirt and moss, especially in shaded areas, but a light clean each year with a powerwasher is generally all you need.

 3. Pattern imprinted concrete

 This is a very effective and stylish way of bringing some style and colour into your garden or in front of your home.
 Many companies offer this, but it is not a DIY system unfortunately.

 There are many styles and colours available, the only drawback being if an area needs repair in the future, for example a burst water pipe underneath the pathway, it’s virtually impossible to match in old and new.

 Once again, extreme caution must be taken, and lots of research done before you choose a paving contractor to do this kind of work as it takes a lot of preparation to do it properly and this kind of job is NOT cheap!